reagro/carob-data/source/download.rst

 Download
 ========

-Compile and download a *Carob* dataset.
+From this page you can download aggregated data.
 Currently only the "Response to fertilizer" group is made available here, but more will follow.
-Note that here you can only download data that has a CC `license <licenses.html>`_.
-To compile all available data, and get the lastest updates, you can download and process the sources yourself.
-See the *Carob* github `repo <https://github.com/reagro/carob/>`_ for instructions.
+Note that here you can only download data that has a Creative Commons `license <licenses.html>`_.

+To get the other aggregated datasets, you can download and process the sources yourself.
+See `this page <compile.html>`_ for instructions.

-Note that the data here are a rough first attempt.
-It will likely have some errors.
-We are aiming to have a set of much cleaner and better documented datasets available by the end of 2023.
+Note that the data available here are new.
+They represent our first attempt to standardize widely variable data.
+There will likely be some errors from the orginial data that remain, or errors that we have introduced.
+We are aiming to provide cleaner and better documented datasets durig the course of 2024.

 .. raw:: html